Hervey le Breton: Appointment to Ely

 Before his death in 1107, Richard the abbot of Ely had attempted to secure from the papacy the elevation of his abbey into a bishopric.
 After Richard's death, Hervey was appointed to oversee the abbey during the vacancy.
 He convinced the monks of Ely to support Richard's project, which received the conditional approval of Archbishop Anselm, contingent on papal approval.
 Paschal signalled his approval, and in 1109 the monastery became a bishopric.
 Ely still remained a monastic house, as the abbey itself became the cathedral and the monks of the abbey became the monks of the cathedral chapter.
 Also in 1109, the pope approved Hervey's translation to a new see, and he was made Bishop of Ely.
 He was enthroned at Ely in October 1109.

 While bishop, Hervey ordered the compilation of a history of the refounding of the abbey of Ely, which later became incorporated into the Liber Eliensis.
 This was a Latin reworking of an Old English book of grants compiled by Bishop Æthelwold of Winchester.
 He was energetic in recovering the feudal rights of the bishopric against knights who had intruded themselves on the lands, but were not rendering knight service to the bishop.
 As bishop, he attended a legatine council, or council held by a papal legate, in 1127, and a royal council in 1129, but otherwise his administrative actions remain obscure.
-The causeway between the island of Ely and Exning, which made it easier for pilgrims to visit the shrine of Saint Ethelreda, was built under Hervey's orders.
+The causeway between the island of Ely and Exning, which made it easier for pilgrims to visit the shrine of Saint Etheldreda, was built under Hervey's orders.
 Insight into his activities as bishop is given in the Pipe Roll of 1130, the first surviving Pipe Roll.
 In that record, Hervey is recorded as owing King Henry 45 pounds to provide an office for a nephew, 100 pounds on an old settlement with the king, another 100 pounds for the settlement of a case dealing with Ramsey Abbey, Bury St. Edmunds Abbey and the bishop, 240 pounds for the right to be rid of a surplus of knights, and finally 1000 pounds for the king to allow the bishop's knights to serve castleguard at Ely instead of Norwich.

 Death

 Hervey died on 30 August 1131.
 He was buried in Ely Cathedral on 31 August 1131.
 He was disliked by Archbishop Anselm, and he was described as a man of "secular tastes".
 His nephew, William Brito, was a royal chaplain and was appointed Archdeacon of Ely by 1110.
 Another nephew was Richard, who in 1130 is recorded in the Pipe Roll as paying a fine to the king because of land that his uncle had given him.
-Another of Hervey's relative was Gilbert Universalis, who was appointed to the see of London in 1128 by Henry I.
+Another of Hervey's relatives was Gilbert Universalis, who was appointed to the see of London in 1128 by Henry I.